 - Only offers a year warranty on the electronics

-Perky-Pet offers a pretty copper design on their best bird feeder.
-This feeder comes equipped with a nice circular perch that allows birds to sit all around the feeder without crowding each other out.
+Perky-Pet offers a pretty copper design.
+This Perky Pet feeder comes equipped with a nice circular perch that allows birds to sit all around the feeder without crowding each other out.
 You can choose from a single or dual tier design, and the lid will lock firmly in place when you fill it due to the Sure-Lock cap.
-This can reduce spillage and help keep bigger pests like squirrels from getting inside and eating all of the food.
+This can reduce spillage and helps make it squirrel proof by preventing bigger pests like squirrels from getting inside and eating all of the food.
 It also seals out moisture to keep the seeds fresh.

-This best bird feeder can hold up to two pounds of seed at one time, and this reduces the amount of times you have to top up the levels to keep your birds coming back.
-The seed will trickle down to distribute evenly on the seed tray to keep the bird feeder balanced, and it’ll continue to fill the feeder until it runs out of seed.
+The Perky Pet feeder can hold up to two pounds of seed at one time, and this reduces the amount of times you have to top up the levels to keep your birds coming back.
+The seed will trickle down to distribute evenly on the seed tray to keep the feeder balanced, and it’ll continue to fill the feeder until it runs out of seed.
 The copper finish is resistant to rust and corrosion, and it has drain holes that encourage the water to run out if it rains or snows.

 - Has a pretty copper finish